ElFalch/lund-farm/README.md

 Icons were taken from the [FontAwsome](https://fontawesome.com/v4/icons/) icon library.

-- A heart icon is used in the navigation bar brand, reflecting Lund Farm's services at a first-impression level, so that target users are encouraged to use the site and business at a greater level.
+- A heart icon is used in the navigation bar brand, reflecting Lund Farm's services at a first-impression level, so that target users are encouraged to use the site and business at a deeper level.

 - Icons for Facebook, X (formerly Twitter), Instagram and YouTube are used in the footer as buttons linking to each of these sites, improving the visibility of these links so that more users follow them.